AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2-0/email-template-syntax.md

 ## Image Variable {#image-variable}

 If you specify a variable as an Image, the end user will be able to choose an image from the image picker within the email editor.
 The selected image URL will be the value of the variable.
-You specify an Image variable using&nbsp;<meta> with class="mktoImg"
+You specify an Image variable using <meta> with class="mktoImg"

 Required attributes
-**id**:&nbsp;How you reference the variable within your email template.
+**id**: How you reference the variable within your email template.
 **mktoName**: String.
 This is the display name that will be shown in Email Editor 2.0.
 Best practice is to use a descriptive name.

 Optional attributes
 **default:** Default image URL for the element.
-**mktoModuleScope**: Boolean.&nbsp;Controls whether the variable is local (true) or global (false) when used in a module.&nbsp;Defaults to False if omitted.
+**mktoModuleScope**: Boolean.
+Controls whether the variable is local (true) or global (false) when used in a module.
+Defaults to False if omitted.

 Example Declaration:
 `<pre data-theme="Confluence"><meta class="mktoImg" id="heroBackgroundImage" mktoName="Hero Background Image" default="http://www.company.com/image.jpg"></pre>` Example Usage: